silverslither/Localize-Mario/README.md

 # Localize-Mario
-Repo containing scripts and code used to generate artificial training info for localizing Mario.
+Repo containing scripts and code used to generate artificial training info for localizing Mario, as well as the camera position.
 This is used to aid FibidyDibity's project in which he aims to combine the entire https://www.speedrun.com/smb1/ leaderboard into one video.
 # Prerequisites
 Windows 7 or above (preferably Windows 10)